theTyster/discoMoji/README.md

 # discoMoji

-Repo for scraping emojis from discordmojis.com/slackmoji.com (They are the same site 🤫)
+Repo for scraping emojis from discordmojis.com/slackmoji.com (They are the same site. 🤫)

----
 # Dependancies

 You will need to have python installed on your machine.
 You can download it here:
 https://www.python.org/downloads/

----

 # Usage
 To run the scraper yourself: (Linux and Mac only.
 (Sorry, Window people. 🫣🪟))